mstrumillo/phosp_hotspots/README.txt

 # phosp_hotspots
-running the scripts requires previous alignment of protein domains sequences - I cut out the domains out of proteins and put the number of the start of the domain in fasta header.
+scripts 00.* produce output files that can be plotted using 01. running the scripts requires previous alignment of protein domains sequences - I cut out the domains out of proteins and put the number of the start of the domain in fasta header.
 It is possible to use full protein alignment, but I have no idea how well that works.

 Depending on alignment, two 00. scripts are available.
 If the pdb is known, 00.phosp_hotspots.py should be used, with the variable pdb_name+domain_start updated in script as in pdb_name;start in alignment. if you do not want to map PDB, you can use the 00.full_alignment.py script, it requires the same files.